sanchezzjf/finance-control/README.md

-# finance-control
+# Finance Control

-An App to help you keep track of your life savings
+An app that is being developed to help people save money